On Partially Massless Bimetric Gravity: The Higuchi bound and partial masslessness in linear massive gravity

 The new linear gauge symmetry that emerges at the Higuchi bound reads \cite{Deser:1983mm}, \be h_{\mu\nu}\longrightarrow h_{\mu\nu}+ \delta h_{\mu\nu} \qquad \text{with}\quad \delta h_{\mu\nu}\equiv\left(\nabla_{\mu} \nabla_{\nu}+\frac{\Lambda}{3}\bar g_{\mu\nu}\right)\xi(x)\,, \ee where, $\xi(x)$ is an arbitrary gauge transformation parameter.
 Note that the solutions of $\delta h_{\mu\nu}=0$ give conformal Killing transformations $\delta x^\mu=\nabla^\mu\xi$ on de Sitter space.
 These are excluded since the FP theory has no coordinate invariance.

 Understanding the origin of (\ref{gaugesymh}) and partial masslessness requires a nonlinear version of the FP theory that, furthermore, treats the background dynamically.
-This is the ghost-free bimetric theory that will be reviewed in the next section and which will be shown to provide a natural setup for addressing the issue of partial masslessness.
+This suggests working with the ghost-free bimetric theory that will be reviewed in the next section and which will be shown to provide a natural setup for addressing the issue of partial masslessness.